-There's that little incident at Kitty Hawk where man broke the bonds of gravity, leading to a Moon Shot or two; the splitting of an atom that changed the way we see ourselves; and a host of other inventions, discoveries, and revolutions from industrial to digital.
+There's that little incident at Kitty Hawk where humanity took to the skies, leading to a Moon Shot or two; the splitting of the atom changed the way we see the universe itself; and a host of other inventions, discoveries, and revolutions, from industrial to digital.

-In today's digital world, remaining the same in business is simply not an option: The more things change, the more one probably should change the way things are done.
+In today's digital world, staying the same in business is simply not an option: The more things change, the more one probably should change how things are done.

 Unless you're using automated, wireless temperature monitoring and sensors paired to a cloud-based platform, you might as well be using a version of Clifford's analog thermometer.
 Truth is, you essentially are; it just takes less time to register.